boratanrikulu/boratanrikulu/README.md

 ## Hey.

-I’m a person who loves to create simple solutions.
+I’m a software engineer who loves to create simple solutions.
 I have experience in building and maintaining services.
 I live in Izmir, a lovely city based in Turkey.
 TA3BOR, 73.